 Forms and submission

-We prefer electronic summission of your forms, logbooks and reports.
-The email to which you attach your documents must include details of the person undertaking the activity ('the operator'), the name of the person supplying the completed form(s), and a statement that the person is authorised to supply the form on behalf of the operator.
+Please email your forms, logbooks and reports.
+Your email must include details of the person undertaking the activity ('the operator'), the name of the person supplying the completed form(s), and a statement that the person is authorised to supply the form on behalf of the operator.

-If you prefer to submit your documents by mail you can send hard copies to: Environmental Protection Authority, Private Bag 63002, Wellington 6140
+If you prefer to submit your documents by post you can send hard copies to: Environmental Protection Authority, Private Bag 63002, Wellington 6140

 Form - Pre-activity - notice to the EPA (docx 137KB) (40 working days before activity commences)

-Form - Pre-actitivty - noice to relevant iwi (docx 1.06MB) (25 working days before activity commences)
+Form - Pre-actitivty - notice to relevant iwi (docx 1.06MB) (25 working days before activity commences)

 Form - Pre-activity - environmental assessment and sensitive environments contingency plan (docx 1.06MB) (5 working days before activity commences)

 Form - Notice of commencement (docx 1.04MB) (24 hours after activity commences)